Biblical Corinth 8-Hour Christian Tour

 Ancient Corinth: A City of Power and Faith

-Ancient Corinth was a thriving Greek city known for its wealth, commerce, and strategic location between the Peloponnesus and mainland Greece.
-As a major trade hub, it flourished with grand temples, marketplaces, and a diverse population.
-The Temple of Apollo, built in the 6th century BC, remains one of its most iconic landmarks.
+Ancient Corinth was once a thriving Greek city celebrated for its wealth, commerce, and strategic position between the Peloponnese and mainland Greece.
+As a bustling trade hub, it flourished with magnificent temples, lively marketplaces, and a vibrant mix of cultures.
+One of its most iconic landmarks, the Temple of Apollo, built in the 6th century BC, still stands as a powerful reminder of Corinth’s glorious past.

 Ancient Agora in Ancient Corinth